Troy Tanner, Chief of Police

 Chief Tanner is a graduate of the FBI National Academy, Class #236.
 Chief Tanner graduated from Grand Canyon University with a Bachelor of Science degree in Applied Management.

-Captain Scott Taylor has been a member of the Mesquite Police Department since 1996.
-During his 17 year career Captain Taylor advanced through the ranks of Corrections Officer, Patrol Officer, Field Training Officer, Patrol Corporal, Patrol Sergeant and Lieutenant prior to being promoted to Captain.
+Deputy Chief Scott Taylor has been a member of the Mesquite Police Department since 1996.
+During his 17 year career Chief Taylor advanced through the ranks of Corrections Officer, Patrol Officer, Field Training Officer, Patrol Corporal, Patrol Sergeant, Lieutenant and Captain prior to being promoted to Deputy Chief.